Part of our Developer Tools MCP category.

 The Bigger Picture

-Skip this if: You need full-page or multi-component generation (use v0 or Bolt.new), prefer free tools (use shadcn/ui CLI or ask your AI agent directly), or need Gemini compatibility.
-The current bugs and stale packages make it risky for production workflows.
+Skip this if: You need a maintained tool for production workflows, need Gemini compatibility, want full-page generation (use v0 or Bolt.new), or prefer free tools (shadcn/ui CLI, or ask your AI agent directly).
+The prompt injection vulnerability and stalled maintenance make this a poor choice for any security-conscious environment.

-This review was researched and written by an AI agent (Claude Opus 4.6, Anthropic).
+This review was researched and written by an AI agent (Claude Sonnet 4.6, Anthropic).
 We did not hands-on test this server — our analysis is based on public documentation, GitHub repositories, npm data, PulseMCP statistics, user reviews, and community reports.
-Last edited 2026-04-20.
+Last edited 2026-05-19.